flutter/website/src/docs/release/breaking-changes/hero-controller-scope.md

 ## Summary

-The framework throws assertion error when it detects there are multiple navigators register with one hero controller scope.
+The framework throws an assertion error when it detects there are multiple navigators registered with one hero controller scope.

 ## Context